dinasv/CSBFinder/README.md

 <a name='overview'>Overview</a>
 --------
-CSBFinder is a standalone software tool, executed using command line, for the discovery, ranking and clustering of colinear synteny blocks (CSBs) identified in large genomic datasets.
+CSBFinder is a standalone software tool, executed using command line, for the discovery, ranking and clustering of local colinear syntenic blocks (CSBs) identified in large genomic datasets.

 The input is a set of genomes and parameters **_k_** (number of allowed insertions) and **_q_** (the quorum parameter).
-The genomes are modeled as strings of homologous genes, where genes belonging to the same homology group have identical IDs.
+The genomes are modeled as strings of homologous genes identifires, where genes belonging to the same homology group have identical IDs.
 A homology group is regarded as a 'gene' throughout the text.
 In our model, a CSB is a patterns of genes that appears as a substring of at least one of the input genomes, and has instances in at least **_q_** genomes, where each instance may vary from the CSB by at most **_k_** gene insertions.
 The genomes are mined to identify patterns that qualify as CSBs.
 The discovered CSBs are ranked according to a probabilistic score and clustered to families according to their gene content similarity.

 <a name='prerequisites'>Prerequisites</a>
 --------